120 Hour Advanced TEFL Course

 You do not need a degree to enroll in a TEFL course.
 However, a degree is required in certain countries to get a work visa as a TEFL teacher.
 If you do not have a degree, there are plenty of schools across the world that are open to hiring you, as well as online teaching platforms too.

-To sign up for a TEFL course you should be fluent or native English speaking, have completed High School education, and have excellent written skills.
+To sign up for a TEFL course you should be fluent or native English speaking, have completed High School education to the age of 18, and have excellent written skills.

 Is TEFL hard to pass?